-I’m starting to have a catch phrase: Reduce & Reuse.
+I’m starting to have a catch phrase: reduce and reuse.

 That’s reduce work and reuse your content.

 If you have content...Reuse your blog posts to help create your email course.
-If there are specific blog posts that have done well, focus on this information in your email course.
+If there are specific blog posts that have performed well, focus on this information in your email course.

-Here’s a crazy idea: take your 5 most popular blog posts and turn them into your email course.
-Then, go into depth in your full course.
+Here’s a crazy idea: take your five most popular blog posts and turn them into your email course.
+Then, go in depth during your full course.

 If you don’t have content...You’ve got to create it using the above advice on what builds trust by giving value and generates demands.